Q: How long is the initial Intra-Company Transferee work permit valid for, and can it be renewed before its expiry?

 - Business opportunities: You will get access to the Canadian and USA markets for expansion of your business, secure and stable banking system, financing capital, and business opportunities.

-- Permanent residency: You will be eligible to apply for the Canadian permanent residence and after living in Canada for 3 years as a permanent resident, you can apply for Canadian citizenship and obtain one of the most desirable passports in the world.
+- Permanent residency: You will be eligible to apply for Canadian permanent residence and after living in Canada for 3 years as a permanent resident, you can apply for Canadian citizenship and obtain one of the most desirable passports in the world.

 - Bring workers from your country: You can bring your key workers from your home country to work for your company in Canada.